-Funded and initiated by the United States Department of State, the La Idea Incubator Program is a powerful initiative focused on strengthening entrepreneurship and job creation across the Western Hemisphere.
+Funded and initiated by the United States Department of State, the La Idea Incubator Project is a powerful initiative focused on strengthening entrepreneurship and job creation across the Western Hemisphere.
 La Idea especially encourages trade and commerce between Central America and the United States.
 The program is a collaboration between InBIA and the Regional Center for the Promotion of MSMEs (CENPROMYPE).

 United States Department of State

 In partnership with:

-The La Idea Incubator Program provides a framework that allows entrepreneurs in Central America to directly connect with US-based InBIA Soft Landings designees.
+The La Idea Incubator Project provides a framework that allows entrepreneurs in Central America to directly connect with US-based InBIA Soft Landings designees.
 These designees provide advanced incubation services to guide their entrepreneurs’ businesses towards revenue generation, investment successes, and capital-efficient operations.
-InBIA’s Soft Landings designees have been validated through rigorous application and peer-review processes to ultimately serve foreign companies interested in expanding out of their domestic markets (for more information on the Soft Landing application process, and to apply, click here.
+InBIA’s Soft Landings designees have been validated through rigorous application and peer-review processes to ultimately serve foreign companies interested in expanding out of their domestic markets (for more information on the Soft Landing application process, and to apply, click here).
 The Soft Landing sites selected for La Idea have been found as ideal, industry-specific matches for those Central American entrepreneur applicants to the program, interested in expanding their business into the United States.

-The key objectives of the La Idea Incubator Program are two-fold:
+The key objectives of the La Idea Incubator Project are two-fold:

 - To provide entrepreneurs from Central American countries with access to advanced incubation services in the United States, resulting in investment opportunities, customer interactions, mentorship from subject matter experts, and additional guidance for successful business launches.

 - To establish a network of quality entrepreneurship centers across the Western Hemisphere that can support La Idea participants upon their return from the United States, so the above activities are further enabled up to twelve months after their return home.

 Join us for an informational webinar